Comparisons / CrewAI vs Google ADK

 CrewAI vs Google ADK: Which Agent Framework to Use?

-CrewAI crewai organizes work into agents, tasks, and crews.
-Google ADK google's agent development kit (adk) is an open-source framework for building multi-agent systems.
-Here is how they compare — and what the same patterns look like in plain Python.
+CrewAI organizes work into Agents, Tasks, and Crews.
+Google's Agent Development Kit (ADK) is an open-source framework for building multi-agent systems.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers